bitrix24/b24restdocs/api-reference/tasks/stages/task-stages-delete.md

-# Delete Kanban / My Plan Stage task.stages.delete
+# Delete a Kanban or "My Planner" Stage task.stages.delete

 > Scope: [`task`](../../scopes/permissions.md)
 >
 > Who can execute the method:
-> - any user for My Plan stages
+> - any user for "My Planner" stages
 > - any user with access to the group for Kanban stages

-This method deletes a Kanban / My Plan stage.
+This method deletes a Kanban or "My Planner" stage.

 It takes the `id` of the stage as input.
-The stage is checked for sufficient access permissions and whether it has any tasks.
+The stage is checked for sufficient access permission, as well as for the absence of tasks within it.

 ## Method Parameters